ARMmbed/mbed-os-5-docs/docs/tutorials/debug/debug_with_printf.md

 Install the serial port driver for your development board:

 * For ST boards: [ST Link Driver](https://os.mbed.com/teams/ST/wiki/ST-Link-Driver).
-* For all other boards: [Arm Mbed Windows serial port driver](/docs/v5.4/tutorials/serial-communication.html#windows-serial-driver) - not required for Windows 10.
+* For all other boards: [Arm Mbed Windows serial port driver](/docs/v5.4/tutorials/windows-serial-driver.html) - not required for Windows 10.

 You also need a serial monitor:

 * [TeraTerm](http://sourceforge.jp/projects/ttssh2/files).

-#### mac OS
+#### Mac OS X

-On mac OS, all software comes installed by default.
+On Mac OS X, all software comes installed by default.

 #### Linux